MMBOSTON/StreamSage/README.md

-# BingeBoss: Your All-in-One Streaming Companion
+# StreamSage: Your All-in-One Streaming Companion

 **Updated: 2024.04.15**

-BingeBoss is a easy-to-use progressive web app (PWA) designed to be your one-stop area for managing your streaming life.
-Whether you're a die-hard movie buff or a serial series watcher, BingeBoss keeps you organized and entertained.
+StreamSage is a easy-to-use progressive web app (PWA) designed to be your one-stop area for managing your streaming life.
+Whether you're a die-hard movie buff or a serial series watcher, StreamSage keeps you organized and entertained.

-Here's what BingeBoss offers:
+Here's what StreamSage offers:

 **Track Your Progress**: Keep tabs on everything you've watched, are currently watching, and what's next in your queue.
 No more forgetting where you left off!
 **AI-Powered Recommendations**: Discover new shows and movies you'll love based on your watch history.
-Let BingeBoss be your personal streaming guru.
+Let StreamSage be your personal streaming guru.
 **Spoiler-Free Zones**: Tired of accidentally getting spoiled?
-BingeBoss helps you navigate the platform spoiler-free.
+StreamSage helps you navigate the platform spoiler-free.
 **Filter Frenzy**: Find exactly what you're looking for with advanced filtering options.

 But wait, there's more!

-BingeBoss goes beyond just managing your watchlist.
+StreamSage goes beyond just managing your watchlist.
 It's also a community hub:

 **Share Your Thoughts**: Review what you've watched and see what others are saying.
-BingeBoss fosters a space to connect with fellow viewers.
+StreamSage fosters a space to connect with fellow viewers.
-With BingeBoss, take control of your streaming experience and maximize your entertainment enjoyment.
+With StreamSage, take control of your streaming experience and maximize your entertainment enjoyment.

 Project and Work Product Description:

 **Rev1**
-Acct_Score is a tailored solution designed to help businesses efficiently identify and prioritize potential customers that best match their Ideal Customer Profile (ICP).
-By enabling users to input custom attributes and their corresponding weights, the system calculates "best-fit" scores for prospective accounts.
-This process not only enhances the effectiveness of sales and marketing strategies but also optimizes resource allocation, leading to increased customer conversion rates.
-As a standalone, lightweight Python application built with Streamlit, Acct_Score reduces reliance on other complex sales and marketing tools and offers customizable scoring criteria to suit diverse market needs and business objectives.
+Packages Needed: This program uses the streamlit package.
+Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
+You can install it using pip: pip install streamlit.

+Functions Needed: The fetch_data() function is needed which is not shown in the provided code.
+This function should return a list of TV shows, where each TV show is a dictionary with keys like "title", "genre", "language", "duration", "platform", and "rating".

+Program Execution:

+The program first fetches the data by calling fetch_data() and stores the result in TV_SHOWS.

+It then creates selectboxes for the streaming service provider, genre, language, and user ratings using the st.selectbox function.
+The options for these selectboxes are taken from STREAMING_PROVIDERS, GENRES, LANGUAGES, and a list of ratings from 1 to 10.

+The program then filters the TV shows based on the user's preferences.
+It creates a new list filtered_shows that includes only the shows that match the selected platform, genre, language, and have a rating greater than or equal to the selected rating.

+Finally, the program displays the recommended shows.
+For each show in filtered_shows, it writes the title, genre, language, duration, platform, and rating to the Streamlit app using st.write.

+How to Run the Program: To run the program, you need to have Streamlit installed and then you can run the script using the command streamlit run StreamSage_Rev1.py in your terminal.
+This will start a local server and open the Streamlit app in your web browser.

 - AS-IS Workflow: [Insert diagram here] - This diagram will illustrate the current method businesses use to evaluate potential customers without Acct_Score.
 [TBD]
 - TO-BE Workflow: [Insert diagram here] - This diagram will demonstrate how Acct_Score streamlines and enhances the customer evaluation process.
 [TBD]